Child development: Communication

-When children acquire language and learn to use language for communicative functions (pragmatics), children also gain knowledge about the participation in conversations and relating to past experiences/events (discourse knowledge), and how to use language appropriately in congruence with their social situation or social group (sociolinguistic knowledge).
+When children acquire language and learn to use language for communicative functions (pragmatics), children also gain knowledge about how to participate in conversations and how to relay past experiences/events (discourse knowledge), as well as learning how to use language appropriately for their social situation or social group (sociolinguistic knowledge).

 Within the first two years of life, a child's language ability progresses and conversational skills, such as the mechanics of verbal interaction, develop.
-Mechanics of verbal interaction include taking turns, initiating topics, repairing miscommunication, and responding to lengthen or sustain dialogue.
+Mechanics of verbal interaction include taking turns, initiating topics, repairing miscommunication, and responding to lengthen or sustain the conversation.

 Conversation is asymmetrical when a child interacts with an adult because the adult is the one to create structure in the conversation, and to build upon the child's contributions.
-In accordance to the child's developing conversational skills, asymmetrical conversation between adult and child modulate to an equal temperament of conversation.
-This shift in balance of conversation suggests a narrative discourse development in communication.
-Ordinarily, the development of communicative competence and the development of language are positively correlated with one another, however, the correlation is not flawless.
+In accordance to the child's developing conversational skills, asymmetrical conversation between adult and child advance to an equal temperament of conversation.
+This shift in balance of conversation suggests a development of narrative discourse in communication.
+Ordinarily, the development of communicative competence and the development of language are linked to one another.

+Causes of delays

 Individual differences

-Delays in language is the most frequent type of developmental delay.
-According to demographics 1 out of 5 children will learn to talk or use words later than other children their age.
-Speech/language delay is three to four times more common in boys than in girls.
-Some children will also display behavioral problems due to their frustration of not being able to express what they want or need.
+Delays in language skills are the most frequent type of developmental delay.
+According to demographics 1 out of 6 children have a significant language delay; speech/language delay is three to four times more common in boys than in girls.
+Some children also display behavioral problems due to their frustration of not being able to express what they want or need.

 Simple speech delays are usually temporary.
-Most cases are solved on their own or with a little extra attribution from the family.
-It's the parent's duty to encourage their baby to talk to them with gestures or sounds and for them to spend a great amount of time playing with, reading to, and communicating with their baby.
+Most cases are solved on their own or with a little extra attention from the family.
+It is the parent's duty to encourage their baby to talk to them with gestures or sounds and for them to spend a great amount of time playing with, reading to, and communicating with their baby.
 In certain circumstances, parents will have to seek professional help, such as a speech therapist.

-It is important to take into considerations that sometimes delays can be a warning sign of more serious conditions that could include auditory processing disorders, hearing loss, developmental verbal dyspraxia, developmental delay in other areas, or even an autism spectrum disorder (ASD).
+It is important to take into consideration that sometimes delays can be a warning sign of more serious conditions that could include auditory processing disorders, hearing loss, developmental verbal dyspraxia, developmental delay in other areas, or an autism spectrum disorder (ASD).